Ahmed-Abdullah-S/ahmed-portfolio/README.md

    - Value: Your database connection string
 4. Deploy

+Vercel will automatically detect Next.js and configure the build settings.

 ### 3. Push Schema to Production Database

 After deployment, push the schema to your production database: